clayton14/tts_dataset_recorder/README.md

 > python -m pip install -r requirements.txt

-if you gen an error with py audio you might have to install the .whl manually
+if you gen an error with py audio you might have to install the .whl manually.
+To start the program run

+>python record.py